Ukraine Visa Schemes in the UK: Current Status

 • If you have been working, your employment record supports future applications

-• Keep all documents relating to your time in the UK
+• Keep all documents relating to your time in the UK — see our eVisa guide for managing your digital immigration status

 • Seek immigration advice if you are unsure about your options — see our solicitor vs DIY guide